3uild-3thos/advanced-rust/Readme.md

    Students will be required to make their own Native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing.

-   1.1 - Mastering account checks
-   1.2 - Your first Native Rust vault
-   1.3 - Program testing in Native Rust
+   a) Mastering account checks 1.2 - Your first Native Rust vault 1.3 - Program testing in Native Rust

 2. We will be delving into